College Reading and Writing Readiness

 First-Time College Student

-• Confirmed top one-third rank in high school class upon graduation (or current top one- third high school rank after at least five semesters) based on unweighted GPA.
+Confirmed top one-third rank in high school class upon graduation (or current top one- third high school rank after at least three semesters) based on unweighted GPA.

-• Cumulative unweighted high school GPA of 3.0 (on a 4.0 scale) or better after at least five semesters (applies only to CLC courses taken after May 2018).
+Cumulative unweighted high school GPA of 3.0 (on a 4.0 scale) or better after at least three semesters (applies only to CLC courses taken after May 2018).

-• Scholastic Aptitude Test (SAT), Math: Score of 490 or above for test taken March 2016 or later; score of 450 or above for test taken before March 2016.
-In the absence of an SAT score, equivalent PSAT scores may be used within two years of the PSAT test date.
+Scholastic Aptitude Test (SAT), Math: Score of 490 or above for test taken March 2016 or later; score of 450 or above for test taken before March 2016.
+In the absence of an SAT score, a PSAT Math score of 490 or above may be used within three years of the PSAT test date.

-• High School Equivalency Test (HiSET) transcript, Mathematics subtest score of 8 or above taken January 1, 2014 or later.
+High School Equivalency Test (HiSET) transcript, Mathematics subtest score of 8 or above.

 English Language Learners